-Today’s roundup is entirely composed of reaction to the Court’s choice of Allegheny County for the new venire in the Bill Cosby case.
+Today’s roundup is entirely composed of reaction to the Supreme Court of Pennsylvania’s choice of Allegheny County for the new venire in the Bill Cosby case.

 Phil DiLucente of Pittsburgh’s WPXI News discusses the “great cross section of society” available in Allegheny County.
 Pittsburgh’s Tribune-Review and Post-Gazzette provide summaries of the maneuvering over the jury pool so far, along with some local reaction.
 Finally, though posted a few weeks ago, we offer The Legal Intelligencer’s pre-decision discussion of where to find an appropriate jury pool in this case.